 Changing replication strategy

-We allow you to change your storage account's replication strategy by using the Azure portal, Azure Powershell, Azure CLI, or one of the many Azure client libraries.
+You can change your storage account's replication strategy by using the Azure portal, Azure Powershell, Azure CLI, or one of the Azure client libraries.
 Changing the replication type of your storage account does not result in down time.

 Currently, you cannot use the Portal or API to convert your account to ZRS.
-However, we plan to support migrating to ZRS from LRS, GRS, and RA-GRS after ZRS is generally available.
-See Zone-redundant storage (ZRS) for details.
+If you want to convert your account's replication to ZRS, see Zone-redundant storage (ZRS) for details.